meisben/girlsIntoCoding-robotbenchmark-activity3/index.md

 <!--Comment: Back to markdown -->

 * What would we do if we wanted to change the behaviour of the robot when it reaches the wall?
 * Let's alter the code together to make this happen!
+Our goal is to make the robot move backwards, but not as far.
 * Open the 'controller' (code editor) for the robot
 * ![image2](images/image2.png)
 * Scroll to the section of the code which looks like this (it should be lines 168-189):